 Factors that affect the absorption of insulin

-Researchers have pointed out that the behavior of insulin after administration can vary.
+Researchers that the behavior of insulin after administration can vary.
 This means that there is a tendency for insulin not to follow the standard onset for it to start working.
 There are different factors that influence the absorption of insulin.

 Site of injection

 People with diabetes typically use three regions as the injection sites for their insulin: the upper arm, upper leg, and abdomen.
 Out of the three sites, the abdomen results in the most effective and rapid absorption of insulin.
 The upper leg region results in the slowest.

 The higher the insulin concentration, the more rapid the diffusion and rate of absorption.
 The most common insulin formulation is U-100, but U-500 and old U-40, which is no longer manufactured, are also available.